Bussiereg/Bussiereg/README.md

 # About me

-- 🔭 I’m currently working on Transcendence which is the last project of 42 core corriculum.
+- 🔭 I’m currently working on Transcendence which is the last project of the 42 core corriculum.
 - 🌱 At the moment I am learning how to deploy a smart contract on the Ethereum Blockchain.
 - 👯 I’m looking to collaborate on various project related new technology such as Blockchain or AI.
 - 💬 Ask me about science or mountain sports.